Full API Integration

 </span>**

-**Swagger documentation is in the end of document**
+**Detailed Swagger documentation is available at the end of this document.**

 This section describes common value formats used across Sparados Cards API.